connectivecpp/chops-net-ip/README.md

 # References

-- Chris Kohlhoff is a networking and C++ expert, creator of the Asio library and initial author of the C++ Networking Technical Standard (TS).
+- Chris Kohlhoff is a networking expert (among other expertises, including C++), creator of the Asio library and initial author of the C++ Networking Technical Standard (TS).
 Asio is available at https://think-async.com/ and Chris' Github site is https://github.com/chriskohlhoff/.
 Asio forms the basis for the C++ Networking Technical Standard (TS), which will (almost surely) be standardized in C++ 20.
 Currently the Chops Net library uses the `networking-ts-impl` repository from Chris' Github account.

 - Phil Nash is the author of the Catch C++ unit testing library.
 The Catch library is available at https://github.com/catchorg/Catch2.

 - Anthony Williams is the author of Concurrency in Action, Practical Multithreading.
 His web site is http://www.justsoftwaresolutions.co.uk and his Github site is https://github.com/anthonywilliams.
 Anthony is a recognized expert in concurrency including Boost Thread and C++ standards efforts.
 It is highly recommended to buy his book, whether in paper or electronic form, and Anthony is busy at work on a second edition (covering C++ 14 and C++ 17 concurrency facilities) now available in pre-release form.

 - Martin Moene is a C++ expert and member and former editor of accu-org, His Github site is https://github.com/martinmoene.
 Martin provides an excellent set of header-only libraries that implement many useful C++ library features, both C++ 17 as well as future C++ standards.
-These include `std::optional`, `std::variant`, `std::any`, and `std::byte` (from C++ 17) as well as `std::ring_span` (C++ 20, most likely).
+These include `std::optional`, `std::variant`, `std::any`, and `std::byte` (from C++ 17) as well as `ring_span` (C++ 20, most likely).
 He also has multiple other useful repositories including an implementation of the C++ Guideline Support Library (GSL).

 - Kirk Shoop is a C++ expert, particularly in the area of asynchronous design, and has presented multiple times at CppCon.
 His Github site is https://github.com/kirkshoop.